-When your diet is lacking vitamins such as vitamin C found in oranges, iron, and minerals, your nails might tear every now and then.
+So if your diet is lacking any of the essential vitamins such as vitamin C found in oranges, iron, and minerals, your nails might tear every now and again.

-It is no longer new that when hands are submerged in water for way too long, nails loses its strength.
+It is no longer news that when hands are submerged in water for way too long, nails lose their strength.

 During a snag, the pressure from that physical contact can hurt a lot.
-When this happens, your nails will likely split.
+When this happens, your nails are likely to split.

 4. Nail hardener

 As you may already know, nail hardener adds some layers of coat to the nails to make them stronger.
 Why this might not make necessary calls for alarm, continuous usage might render your nails dry.